GiorgioMorales/SolarRadiometer/README.md

 ## Results

-An example of the data collected is shown in Fig. 4.
-From this, we obtained the Langley plot shown in Fig. 5.
+An example of the data collected is shown in Fig. 5.
+From this, we obtained the Langley plot shown in Fig. 6.

-Fig. 4.
+Fig. 5.
 <img src=https://github.com/GiorgioMorales/SolarRadiometer/blob/master/Images/VoltagevsHourMarch23warrows.png alt="alt text" width=450 height=250>

 <img src=https://github.com/GiorgioMorales/SolarRadiometer/blob/master/Images/LangleyPlots.jpg alt="alt text" width=550 height=250>
-Fig. 5.
+Fig. 6.
 Langley plots fitted using data from (a) March 22 and (b) March 23

 ## Usage

 This repository contains the following folders and scripts:

-* `Read_Solar.py`: Python script that reads the collected data (.CSV files from the `data` folder) and generates the Langley plots (Fig. 4 and 5).
+* `Read_Solar.py`: Python script that reads the collected data (.CSV files from the `data` folder) and generates the Langley plots (Fig. 5 and 6).
 * `utils.py`: Python script that contains the functions used to calculate the zenith angle, distance from Sun to Earth, air mass correction, etc.
 * `Arduino\SolarRadiometer.ino`: Arduino program that controls the servomotors and stores the data automatically thorough the day.
 * `Hardware_Solidworks\`: Folder that contains the Solidworks files of the structure of the device.
 The subfolder `Files ready for printing` contains the files that can be directly 3D-printed.